Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Is there anything you can do to mitigate it?

-A: Yeah, beon the diet forty years.
+A: Yeah, be on the diet forty years.

 Q: Forty?